-Don’t you just find it annoying when you can’t get quality sleep at night?.
+Don’t you just find it annoying when you can’t sleep at night?
 You just lay in bed, eyes wide awake and your mind ruminating through what you could have said, done better or just over trivial things.
 You know in your mind that getting that beauty sleep will help a lot but it’s just not coming.

 Studies have shown that lack of sleep increases stress, blood sugar, blood pressure, cravings for carbohydrates and sugar which leads to weight gain, inability to concentrate and other health and safety problems.
 Some people have trouble falling asleep while some can’t stay asleep.
-If this is you, then these tips will help.
+If this is you, then here are 10 proven tips to help you get a restful night’s sleep, so you wake up feeling refreshed and ready to take on the day.

 The Sleep Pattern